 [Section 80ZG inserted by No. 94 of 1984 s.
 47; amended by No. 53 of 2011 s.
 39.]

 80ZH.
-Reference of industrial matters to Fair Work Australia for determination under this Act
+Referring industrial matters to Fair Work Australia for determination under this Act

 (1) The Chief Commissioner may, where in his opinion it is appropriate to do so, request the President of Fair Work Australia to nominate a member of Fair Work Australia to deal with the whole or any part of an industrial matter which has arisen or is threatened or impending.